BSc Forensic Science Salary in India: Scope, Top Colleges & Fees

 Forensic Scientist

-Forensic science is one of the most popular career options for individuals who have graduated with BSc Forensic Science degree.
+Forensic science is one of the most popular career options for individuals who have graduated with a BSc Forensic Science degree.
 As a Forensic Scientist, the individuals will have to work at the crime scenes and collect all of the data which can be used as proof to solve the case.
-Forensic Scientists work in the field and in the office i.e., they are responsible for gathering the samples and later analyzing them.
+Forensic Scientists work in the field and in the office, i.e., they are responsible for gathering the samples and later analysing them.

-Forensic Scientists are required to be decisive, intelligent, quick thinkers and have good analyzing power.
-They are usually appointed by Government Intelligence agencies, however, the career scope in private agencies has also been rising in recent times.
+Forensic Scientists are required to be decisive, intelligent, quick thinkers and have good analytical power.
+They are usually appointed by Government Intelligence agencies; however, the career scope in private agencies has also been rising in recent times.

 Crime Reporter/Journalist